Abhishek-koppal/PizzaReviewAI/README.md

-# 🍕 Pizza Review RAG Chatbot
+# Pizza Review RAG Chatbot

-A local AI-powered chatbot that answers questions about pizza restaurants using **Retrieval-Augmented Generation (RAG)**.
+A local AI-powered chatbot that answers questions about pizza restaurants using Retrieval-Augmented Generation (RAG).
 Ask anything about pizza reviews and get intelligent, context-aware answers — all running locally on your machine.

 ---